Metropolitanate of Montenegro and the Littoral: Metropolitanate of Montenegro

-A principal eparchy in Montenegro (1852–1918)
+Metropolitanate of Montenegro and Brda

-The Eparchy was reorganized during the rule of Prince Danilo I (1852–1860), first secular ruler of the newly proclaimed Principality of Montenegro.
+The Metropolitanate of Montenegro and Brda was reorganized during the rule of Prince Danilo I (1852–1860), first secular ruler of the newly proclaimed Principality of Montenegro.
 Offices of ruling prince and metropolitan were separated, and diocesan administration was modernized.
 First metropolitan to be elected just as a church leader was Nikanor Ivanović in 1858.
-He was deposed and exiled in 1860 by new prince Nikola (1860–1918), who established a firm state control over the church administration.
+He was deposed and exiled in 1860 by new prince Nicholas (1860–1918), who established a firm state control over the church administration.
 During his long reign, metropolitans Ilarion Roganović (since 1863), and Visarion Ljubiša (since 1882) undertook some important reforms of church administration.
 In 1878, the Principality of Montenegro was recognized as an independent state, and it was also enlarged, by annexing Old Herzegovina and some other regions.
-Until that time, Eastern Orthodox Christians of the Old Herzegovina belonged to the Metropolitanate of Herzegovina, centered in Mostar, still under the Ottoman rule.
-Such diocesan affiliation was no longer maintainable, and for the newly annexed regions a new bishopric was created, the Eparchy of Zahumlje and Raška, with seat in Nikšić.
-Since that time, there were two eparchies in Montenegro: the old Metropolitanate, still centered in Cetinje, and the newly created Eparchy of Zahumlje and Raška, centered in Nikšić.
+Until that time, Eastern Orthodox Christians of the Old Herzegovina belonged to the Metropolitanatae of Herzegovina, centered in Mostar, still under the Ottoman rule.
+Such diocesan affiliation was no longer maintainable, and for the newly annexed regions a new bishopric was created, the Eparchy of Zachlumia and Raška, with seat in Nikšić.
+Since that time, there were two eparchies in Montenegro: the old Metropolitanate, still centered in Cetinje, and the newly created Eparchy of Zachlumia and Raška, with seat in Nikšić.
 No ecclesiastical province with joint church bodies was created until 1904, under the metropolitan Mitrofan Ban (1884–1920), when a Holy Synod was established, formally consisting of two bishops, but because of the long vacancy in Nikšić, it did not start to function until 1908.